esp8266/Arduino/README.md

 ESP8266 core includes an xtensa gcc toolchain, which is also under GPL.

-Esptool written by Christian Klippel is licensed under GPLv2, currently maintained by Ivan Grokhotkov: https://github.com/igrr/esptool-ck.
+Esptool.py was initially created by Fredrik Ahlberg (@themadinventor, @kongo), and is currently maintained by Angus Gratton (@projectgus) under GPL 2.0 license.

 Espressif SDK included in this build is under Espressif MIT License.